 A Global Partnership on Wildlife Conservation and Crime Prevention for Sustainable Development

 The illegal wildlife trade (IWT) is a global threat.
 The problem is particularly acute in Africa and Asia, where iconic species – the African elephant, white and black rhinos, and pangolins – are being poached to extinction.
 About 33,000 elephants are poached every year for their ivory.
-The rhino poaching crisis is also escalating.
-In 2007, 13 rhinos were poached in South Africa, in 2015, 1,338 rhinos were poached--1,175 of those in South Africa alone.
+Rhino poaching has also reached crisis levels.
+In 2017, 1,028 rhinos were poached in South Africa, up steeply from 13 in 2007, according to TRAFFIC.
 As species are poached and illegally harvested at increasingly unsustainable levels, wildlife crime has become the fourth most lucrative illegal business after narcotics, human trafficking, and weapons.

 The presence of wildlife in protected areas ensures that an ecosystem can function and maintain natural capital (soil, forests, air, water, etc.) As natural resource crime such as poaching increases, it results in environmental degradation.
 This adversely affects ecosystem services, which in turn affects the survival of these communities who depend upon these services for livelihoods, fuel and food.
 The cost of environmental crime to developing countries is estimated to be more than US$70 billion a year (World Bank 2014).